Gawen History, Family Crest & Coats of Arms

 Early History of the Gawen family

-Another 161 words (12 lines of text) are included under the topic Early Gawen History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gawen research.
+Another 81 words (6 lines of text) covering the years 1612, 1684, 1612 and 1642 are included under the topic Early Gawen History in all our PDF Extended History products and printed products wherever possible.

 Gawen Spelling Variations